Experience the dazzling underwater world of a tropical reef system!

-Some operators have a pontoon (a pontoon is a floating deck with awnings that is permanently moored to the reef.
-The pontoon becomes your base for the day and makes the experience more relaxing and comfortable), others don’t.
+Some boats tie up at a pontoon (a pontoon is a floating deck with awnings that is permanently moored to the reef).
+The pontoon becomes your base for the day and makes the experience more relaxing and comfortable.

 Boom-netting (hanging off the back of the boat on a specially designed net in the boat’s wash on the way back to Cairns) is great fun but not all boats offer this.

 Here are some of the factors you need to take into account when choosing your reef tour: